aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 the code object and the name as before; then `MAKE_CLOSURE` expects the tuple.
 The scope analyzer already arranged for the nested function's nonlocals to be in the current scope as 'cell variables'.
-[TODO review the docs/source on LOAD_CLOSURE -- IIRC it loads the *mutable cell holding the variable's value*, instead of the value, so that the nested function can mutate the variable.]
+[TODO review the docs/source on LOAD_CLOSURE---IIRC it loads the *mutable cell holding the variable's value*, instead of the value, so that the nested function can mutate the variable.]